GW250114 reveals black hole horizon signatures: Methods

 \subsection{Template-based search for direct waves}

 We perform matched-filtering analyses based on the analytic direct-wave template defined in Eq.~\eqref{eq:analytic}.
-To construct the signal template $h_{\rm temp}(t)$ in the detector frame, we first benchmark the analytic waveform $ h_{\rm DW} (t)$ in Eq.~\eqref{eq:analytic} against the NRSur7dq4 waveform (see Fig.~\ref{fig:theoretical_comparison_7m}), evaluated at the maximum-likelihood remnant parameters inferred for GW250114 (remnant mass, spin, and luminosity distance).
+To construct the signal template $h_{\rm temp}(t)$ in the detector frame, we first benchmark the analytic waveform $ h_{\rm DW} (t)$ in Eq.~\eqref{eq:analytic} against the NRSur7dq4 waveform (see Fig.~\ref{fig:theoretical_comparison_7m}), evaluated at the maximum-a-posteriori remnant parameters inferred for GW250114 (remnant mass, spin, and luminosity distance), by applying a time shift and fitting a single complex-valued amplitude.
 This procedure yields the benchmarked waveform $h_{\rm bm}(t)$.
-We then introduce three free parameters: a complex amplitude, $A_x+iA_y$, to rescale $ h_{\rm bm} (t)$, and a time shift $\delta t$ relative to the event data, such that the quadrupolar strain waveform takes the form $(A_x+iA_y)\times h_{\rm bm} (t-\delta t)$, which is subsequently projected to the detector-frame to obtain $h_{\rm temp}(t)$, using the maximum-likelihood extrinsic parameters (inclination angle, sky location, and polarization angle).
+We then introduce three free parameters: a complex amplitude, $A_x+iA_y$, to rescale $ h_{\rm bm} (t)$, and a time shift $\delta t$ relative to the event data, such that the quadrupolar strain waveform takes the form $(A_x+iA_y)\times h_{\rm bm} (t-\delta t)$, which is subsequently projected to the detector-frame to obtain $h_{\rm temp}(t)$, using the maximum-a-posteriori extrinsic parameters (inclination angle, sky location, and polarization angle).
 Finally, we fit $h_{\rm temp}(t)$ separately to the LIGO Hanford and Livingston data, after removing the QNMs.
 The fit is performed within the time-domain Bayesian framework~\cite{Isi:2021iql,Carullo:2019flw}, using a 0.2~s window starting at $t = -7 \Mfdet$, where the direct-wave signal is expected to emerge.
 Uniform priors are adopted for $A_x$ and $A_y$ over the range $[-20, 20]$, and for $\delta t$ over the interval $[-20,20]\,\Mfdet$.
+The posterior distribution is shown in Fig.~\ref{fig:corner_plot}.
 The matched-filter signal-to-noise ratio is defined as

 where $\langle \cdot|\cdot \rangle$ denotes the usual noise-weighted inner product in the time domain.
 We compute the recovered signal-to-noise ratio from the Hanford and Livingston detectors independently.